JodieMullins/cip/README.md

 # Code In Place Final Project

-### Uploaded within this repository is my submission of a final project for Stanford's Code In Place short course.

 From late April to early June, we've helped Karel solve several challenges.
 We've created functions that can double numbers and lists; we've drawn flags and created our own mad libs games.
 There was even our own Joke Bot and forum quilt.
+Now it has come time in Stanford's Code In Place short course to create a final project, presented here in this repository.

 ------